AdityaHegde/yare-io-local/README.md

 Library to simulate yare.io locally.
 Has support for running in a vm instance or in an iframe on browser.
 Supports just logging out the status or a simple renderer.

+Features,
-1. Supports Circle and Squares
+1. Supports Circle and Squares.
-2. No merging in Circle yet.
-2. Square.jump() is supported.
+2. All APIs mentioned in the doc https://yare.io/documentation.
+3. Comparing 2 AIs programmatically.

 ## Installation guide